jonathanabennett/jonathanabennett.github.io/content/blog/guide-to-success.md

 assessments as closely as I can to the experience that most students will have if they become Software Engineers.

-This isn't just important because it helps prepare them for future jobs, it also helps to learn the programming langauges better.
-Most exercises created for CS courses are very small.
+This isn't just important because it helps prepare them for future jobs, it also helps to learn the programming languages better.
+As we discussed in my previous post, most exercises created for CS courses are very small.
 On average, they only require the students to write 10-15 lines of code.
 They also go out of their way to isolate the concept being targeted.

-For example, a lesson on for loops will often only require students to read, debug, or write 4-5 code segments, each containing only a single for loop.
-They may have a separate function which is called in the for loop in one of the activities.
-Very few of the activities will have the students write more than 3-5 lines inside the for loop.

-By comparison, in a project written in the same programming language to generate student reports, I had 13 lines of code, several of which called out to other 10-20 line functions I had written.
-When looking at real projects, most programmers would say that a small project runs 300-500 lines of code.
-This is two orders of magnitude more than what students spend 80% of their time in class writing.

-In my experience, this massive gap in size means students feel very comfortable working with small code segments but struggle when they go to work on a real project.
-That project may be a personal project or it may be a larger project in university.
-By analogy, this is like an English class where students never write anything longer than a paragraph.
-While students can learn a lot about writing by writing shorter segments, they need to practice producing longer form writings in order to develop those skills.
+While this is great for the early stages of learning a programming language, most students can grow beyond the level where this is helpful very quickly with a bit of practice.
+Therefore, all of my classes other than AP CSA are structured so that 70-90% of the grade in that class is earned via projects - ideally projects spanning 4-6 weeks

 ## Challenges with Projects

-Larger projects come with their own challenges though, particularly projects where students are not expected to progress through the steps in lockstep.
+Larger projects come with their own challenges though, particularly projects where students are not expected to progress through the steps in lockstep (or possibly even not in the same order).
 It is not uncommon for students to become stuck at different points in a project, putting that student out of sync with the rest of the class.
 At the same time, it isn't uncommon for students to procrastinate on large projects, leaving themselves without enough time to turn in what the teacher is expecting.

 Another issue with larger projects in the classroom is student awareness of their own work.
 Estimating is an important skill when it comes to project